-- Task $T_i$ has request period $t_i$ and run time $c_i$ . - Each task has to be completed before its next request. - All tasks are independent without communication.
+- Task T_i has request period t_i and run time c_i . - Each task has to be completed before its next request. - All tasks are independent without communication.

-Liu and Layland's Solutions (priority-driven and preemptive)
+Liu and Layland's Solutions

-- Rate monotonic (RM) scheduling (fixed priority assignment).
-Tasks with higher request rates will have higher priorities. - Earliest deadline first (EDF) scheduling (dynamic priority assignment).
+- Rate monotonic scheduling (RMS, fixed priority assignment).
+Tasks with higher request rates will have higher priorities. - Deadline driven scheduling (DDS, dynamic priority assignment).
 A task will be assigned the highest priority if the deadline of its current request is the nearest.